sirrice/sirrice.github.io/templates/index.md

 # Recent News

+* There is a nice article about ActiveClean on the DSI website: [A Data-Cleaning Tool for Building Better Prediction Models](http://datascience.columbia.edu/data-cleaning-tool-building-better-prediction-models)
 * Our [NSF proposal](https://nsfdeclarativevis.github.io/NSFDeclarativeVis/) with [jmh](http://db.cs.berkeley.edu/jmh/) and [jheer](http://homes.cs.washington.edu/~jheer/) on bringing declarative database ideas to interactive visualizations was funded!
 The [DVMS](./dvms.html) train continues to roll.
 * Our ActiveClean full paper was acceped to [VLDB 2016](http://vldb2016.persistent.com/)!
 Come see our presentation in Dehli, India.
 Look forward to our code release later this summer!
 * Our [ActiveClean](/files/papers/activeclean-sigmod16demo.pdf) submission won Best Demo at SIGMOD 2016!
 Many thanks to our collaborators Sanjay, Jiannan, Mike, and Ken!